 - Manufacturers use B2B rebates to incentivize distributors and retailers to choose their product.
 They can do this in many ways, including discounting products to encourage the purchasing of larger volumes.

 - For Distributors, B2B rebates have become an important part of their financial sheet.
-For example, electrical distributors typically report around 40-60 percent of their operating profit comes by way of rebates.
+For example, electrical distributors typically report around 40-60 percent of their operating profit comes by way of business rebates.
 The best B2B rebate programs are built around distributor behaviour.

 - Buying groups give smaller companies far more purchasing power than they would have on their own.
 Members can unlock lower pricing than what’s otherwise available to them due to the bulk orders that the buying group places.
 B2B rebates are the engine that drives the membership.